lynerlok/CalmWood-CPP/README.md

 5. Run unigine browser and sign in

-6. Choose "ADD EXISTING" dans choose the path of the cloned repository
+6. Choose "ADD EXISTING" choose the path of the cloned repository

 7. Modify the project in editor, run build version,... from here